 (This outdoor shower was built with NewTechWood.)

-Avoid wall to wall carpet.
+Avoid wall-to-wall carpets.
 Tiled or timber floorboards will make cleaning easier (think of the beach sand).
 These flooring types will also help keep the house cooler and drier and will prevent any potential mould problems stemming from moisture.

 Use materials that are corrosive resistant and that can withstand the sun, salt exposure, strong winds, moisture, and sand, and especially materials that are less prone to mould.
-For example, you can buy hypoallergenic plasterboard to line walls and ceilings that is both moisture and mould resistant.
+For example, you can buy hypoallergenic plasterboard to line walls and ceilings that are both moisture and mould-resistant.

 With timbers, make sure you select the right timber for the job as well as the location.
-Some timbers contract and expand more than others, some are suitable for inground use and others are not.
-If you do use natural timbers, make sure they are treated correctly to withstand the elements and try to use timbers that are native to your area because they will already be acclimatized.
+Some timbers contract and expand more than others, some are suitable for in-ground use and others are not.
+If you do use natural timbers, make sure they are treated correctly to withstand the elements.
+Also, try to use timbers that are native to your area because they will already be acclimatised.

 Discuss with your builder ways of combining timber with other materials to avoid maintenance, sanding and repainting, which will be an ongoing issue.
 Make sure materials that will be more affected by the location will be restricted to use in areas that are less exposed.
 Don’t forget to also use appropriate fixings that won’t rust or corrode.

 In fact, why not avoid all the problems associated with natural timber and consider a composite timber product instead.